 Q: Will being a member of SPACES help my chances of being selected?

-A: Nope.
-As a current SPACES' member, you can apply to our R&D program for free, but it won't affect
+A: No. As a current SPACES' member, you have our deepest gratitude, but it won't affect our decisions.

 Q: I don't know how to format images/video/sound digitally for submission.
 What should I do?